Issue Date |

 of dinosaurs in the South Island has amazed scientists around the world.

-The giant dinosaur was herbivore that used its long giraffe-like neck to graze on lush tree top vegetation
+The giant dinosaur was a herbivore that used its long giraffe-like neck to graze on lush tree top vegetation

 and lived in herds.